THUNDERBLD/THUNDERBLD/README.md

 ```

-// "Every great system was once just a madman's side project."
 // "Talent can be found anywhere in Night City.
 //  You just have to know where to look."
 // "They said automate everything.